Home

 Format: &transaction_id={transaction_id}

-⚠️ Coordinate parameter name with Advertiser's tech team!
+⚠️ Critical: Coordinate parameter name with Advertiser's tech team!
+If they expect tid= or click_id=, use that in your Default Landing Page URL.

 Sale amount for dynamic revenue/payout calculation